- Labial adhesions usually occur in girls who are between 3 months and 6 years old.

 Small or mild adhesions do not cover the vaginal opening and may separate by themselves when the child reaches puberty or earlier.
 Your child’s health care provider will continue to watch how the labia appear over time, and may recommend treatment if the adhesions get worse or cause symptoms.

-Slightly larger or moderate adhesions that cover the lower part of the vagina may be treated with a mild emollient, Vaseline® or A & D ointment®, along with gentle separation twice a day over several weeks.
+Slightly larger or moderate adhesions that cover the lower part of the vagina may be treated with a mild emollient such as Vaseline® or A & D ointment®, along with gentle separation twice a day over several weeks.

 Significant adhesions that cover the vaginal opening, and often the urinary opening as well, can be effectively treated with an estrogen-containing cream or steroid cream.
 These adhesions may prevent drainage of normal vaginal secretions, as well as impair the flow of urine.
 Sometimes this will cause urine to collect in the lower vagina, behind the adhesion, and can lead to irritation or dribbling of urine after your child stops urinating.
 If she develops a fever, it will not be possible to collect a clean urine specimen to see if she has a urinary tract infection.
 The most effective treatment for significant adhesions is an estrogen-containing cream applied twice daily for a period of time or until the adhesions resolve.
 This treatment requires a prescription from a health care provider.